maektwain/scraper-1/README.md

   * Need to add ability to run a test to see if markup has changed, and if so disable the store selectors and fallback to the generic scraper.

-## Contributing
-If you want to add any sites, or just have an idea or feature, go ahead and fork [this repo](https://github.com/jonstuebe/scraper/) and send me a pull request.
-I'll be happy to take a look when I can and get back to you.

-## Issues

-For any and all issues/bugs, please post a description and code sample to reproduce the problem on the [issues page](https://github.com/jonstuebe/scraper/issues).

 ## License